jelastic-jps/puppet-install-gitblit-service/README.md

 -->

 This repository provides installation VDS node with puppet agent and preconfigured GitBlit service.
-Puppet install all required modules and configure Apache server with GitBlit.
+Puppet installs all required modules and configures Apache server with GitBlit.
-Installation logs are available in /tmp directory.
+Installation logs are available in /var/log/run.log.

 **Type of nodes this add-on can be applied to:**
 VDS node